 Visitors are very welcome at the Weizmann Institute of Science, and tours are available from Institute staff by advance request.

-Personalized visits can also be arranged, guiding you to particular locations of interest – whether you would like to visit the laboratories, speak with particular scientists or learn more about certain research undertaken at the Institute.
+Personalised visits can also be arranged, guiding you to particular locations of interest – whether you would like to visit the laboratories, speak with particular scientists or learn more about certain research undertaken at the Institute.

 To organise a personalised visit, please contact Weizmann Australia.